Speaker Warns MPs Against Falling for Russian State Espionage

 Speaker Lindsay Hoyle has just emailed all MPs’ offices to warn them against falling for attempts by Russia to subtly advance their interests in the Ukraine.
-The email, passed to Guido, reveals that in recent months Janusz Niedzwiecki – a Polish national and President of Democracy and Human Rights – and Oleg Voloshyn – a Ukrainian national, and elected politician there – have been “actively seeking to gain the support of a range od politicians in the UK and Europe” to push Russian state objectives.
+The email, passed to Guido, reveals that in recent months Janusz Niedzwiecki – a Polish national and President of Democracy and Human Rights – and Oleg Voloshyn – a Ukrainian national, and elected politician there – have been “actively seeking to gain the support of a range of politicians in the UK and Europe” to push Russian state objectives.
 Who might have admitted to Sir Lindsay they fell for the lobbying?

 Sir Lindsay informs MPs and their staff that Niedzwiecki was recently arrested by Polish police on suspicion of espionage on behalf of Russia, and wanted: